3mcloud/gitpyup/README.md

 # gitpyup
-A set of PowerShell scripts to automate deployment of python applications
+A set of PowerShell scripts to automate deployment of python applications.
+The automation includes cloning of application repos, installation of Miniforge, and setting up conda environments for each application.

 ## use cases
 * non-coders